kay-master/scalable-chat-app/README.md

 # Missing Deliverables

 This section outlines the aspects of the project that were planned but could not be fully implemented due to various reasons.
-It provides transparency about what remains to be done.

-I was unable to conduct the tests as required due to the significant demands on my time, which required me to balance my professional commitments and the take-home assessment.
-My work responsibilities had left me with a full schedule, making it challenging to complete the tests within the time-frame.

-I apologize for any inconvenience this may have caused.

 ## Setup of RabbitMQ

 - **Description:** The initial plan included the setup of RabbitMQ, a message broker, to enable the logging of certain server events.
-- **Reason:** Due to unforeseen circumstances, the RabbitMQ integration was not completed.
 - **Status:** This feature remains pending

 ## Tracking User Online Statuses Using Redis

-- **Description:** The project intended to implement user online status tracking using Redis.
+The project intended to implement user online status tracking using Redis.
-- **Reason:** The feature was not fully implemented due to time constraints and I had to prioritize tasks.

 ## Unit Testing and API Testing

-- **Description:** The project planned to include unit testing and API testing as part of the quality assurance process.
+The project planned to include unit testing and API testing as part of the quality assurance process.
-- **Reason:** Due to unforeseen circumstances and time limitations critical development tasks took precedence, resulting in the inability to conduct comprehensive testing.